sighingnow/Programming/README.md

 4. [CppYCombinator][4]

-    Implementation the famous Y Fix-point Combinator in C++.
+    Implementation the famous Y Fixed-point Combinator in C++.

 License